 4. Magicfly Outdoor Acrylic Paint – Best for Beginners

-First Impressions
+Unpacking and First Impressions

 Our pick for the best paint for beginners is this paint kit made by Magicfly.
 It’s effortless to use, and it can stick to every surface.
 This paint is designed for concrete and rock use, and it’s also extremely durable since it’s made for the outdoors.
-This kit comes in a Magicfly branded box, and inside, it includes 30 different bottles, and each bottle contains 60ml of paint.
-The bottle is soft and comfortable to squeeze, while it also uses a snap cap for easy use.

 Unlike the last kit, the color variations on this kit are useful, and every color is easily recognizable since each color is bright and saturated.
-The only gripe I have concerning the colors is the whites since they only included two marshmallow whites in this kit, which are a bit darker than pure white.
+The only gripe we have concerning the colors is the whites since they only included two marshmallow whites in this kit, which are a bit darker than pure white.

 One of the most important variables you have to consider if you’re a beginner is your budget.
 And that’s also one of the reasons why we chose this kit for beginners.
 One of the other reasons this is good for beginners is that it’s straightforward to use.
 You don’t need a fancy gessoed surface, and you don’t need to worry about using primers and topcoats to use this for thick paper, canvas, card stocks, walls, ceramics, and rocks without further preparation.
 You can also use this kit on glass and fabrics with proper drying times.